 - Generating compatible sets of full and partial bitstreams

-These fundamental aspects are implemented for this release, featuring support for a front-to-back implementation for RTL-based designs including IP.
-Partial Reconfiguration (PR) terminology has been replaced with Dynamic Function eXchange (DFX) terminology in this release, however, underlying Tcl commands has remain unchanged so that existing projects and scripts will safely migrate forward.
+These fundamental aspects feature support for a front-to-back implementation for RTL-based designs including IP.
+Partial Reconfiguration (PR) terminology has been replaced with Dynamic Function eXchange (DFX) terminology.
+However, underlying Tcl commands have remain unchanged so that existing projects and scripts can safely migrate forward.

-One expectation of this flow is that all sources (at least the top level RTL and post-synthesis netlists for sub-modules) are managed within a single DFX-enabled project.
-A project cannot be broken up or exported as Vivado would no longer be able to track dependencies between runs and sources.
+One expectation of this flow is that all sources (at least the top-level RTL and post-synthesis netlists for sub-modules) are managed within a single DFX-enabled project.
+A project cannot be broken up or exported, because the Vivado tools would no longer be able to track dependencies between runs and sources.